 - helping shape regulatory initiatives at the DOL, IRS and SEC;

 - educating members of Congress and their staffs about how America saves and the value of plan advisors in that process; and

 - representing the interests of plan participants, plan sponsors and plan advisors as legislation is developed and refined on Capitol Hill — and in state capitals around the country.

 No other group does that for plan advisors.
 And those who do represent other elements of the financial services industry look to ASPPA’s efforts as a model of effectiveness and authority.
 In other words: clout.

 That’s not all.
 Here are two other important ways NAPA is working for America’s retirement plan advisors:

 In 2012, NAPA and ASPPA launched the Save My 401k campaign to protect the tax incentives of employer-sponsored retirement plans from the threat of tax reform.
 The goal: to educate members of Congress and urge them to preserve those tax incentives.
 The campaign uses the power and emotion of social media to raise awareness and action on the part of employers and plan participants.

-Click here to learn more about NAPA’s Political Action Committee!
+Click here to learn more about ARA’s Political Action Committee!